facebook/react-native-website/docs/new-architecture-app-intro.md

 }
 ```

 When the app loads, this file will take care of registering the Native Components and Modules which provide native sources.
-By default we just provide the autolinked libraries as this allows you to use those libraries.
+By default we only provide the autolinked libraries as this allows you to use those libraries.

 This is the only C++ file you'll have to add to your project, and the infrastructure will take care of the rest.